Lyle Sendlein

-Lyle Sendlein (born March 16, 1984) is a former American football center.
-He was signed by the Arizona Cardinals as an undrafted free agent in 2007.
-He played college football at Texas.
+Lyle Sendlein (born March 16, 1984) is an American former professional football center.
+He played college football at Texas, where he won the BCS national championship, and nine years in the National Football League (NFL) for the Arizona Cardinals, with whom he played in Super Bowl XLIII.

-Early years
+Early life

 Coached by Ron Estabrook at Chaparral High School in Scottsdale, Arizona, Sendlein was a four-year letter winner and three-year starter as a prepster.
 He started varsity football early and became a first-team all-region choice at offensive tackle as a sophomore.
 He started at defensive tackle and linebacker as a senior, linebacker as a junior and offensive tackle as a sophomore.
 Sendlein also helped lead team to back-to-back Arizona 4A State Championships in 1999–2000 and a 28-game winning streak.
 He became a first-team all-state, all-region and all-city selection as a senior he posted 110 tackles, six sacks, three fumble recoveries (one returned for a TD) and a 29-yard interception return for a TD that year, he also had 21 tackles, two sacks and a 29-yard INT return for a TD against rival Saguaro in 2001.
 He earned second-team all-state and first-team all-region and all-city honors as a junior.
 Sendlein was also named the Valley's 2000 Defensive Player of the Year.
 He racked up 157 tackles that year, his top game of his junior season was a 19-tackle performance against the Saguaro Sabrecats.